citizenlabsgr/adopt-a-drain-nuxtjs/README.md

 ## Responsibilities
 * A developer is responsible for their branches, writing and maintaining tests, writing testable code, code reviews and documentation
 * The team leader(s) is responsible for this repository's trunk
-* The team leader(s) is responsible for maintaining the issue
+* The team leader(s) is responsible for clarifying and maintaining issues

 ## Contribution Process
 1. **Find an Issue**: Review the repo's issues